Perseverance paired with Goodwill landed Kevin Rhea a job with Home Depot in 2009. He’s still happily employed today.

 Sure enough, Kevin got the call for an interview, another barrier Goodwill helped him overcome.
 With no transportation of his own, Kevin relied on his Goodwill Career Navigator to take him to the interview.
 His Career Navigator also provided emotional support from start to finish.
 “Prepping him for the interview, and then sitting there while he was being interviewed… just somebody familiar being there, that was a big help to him."
 The two also both followed up after the interview.

 Five years, a dozen customer service awards and a few promotions later, Kevin is still employed at Home Depot.
 He’s reached milestones, including independent housing and earning a driver’s permit, and continues to work toward new goals every day.
-That’s what we call the Power of Work.
+Good goes further.